pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

         password was supplied.

     :raises cryptography.exceptions.UnsupportedAlgorithm: If the serialized key
-        is of a type that is not supported by the backend.
+        type is not supported by the OpenSSL version ``cryptography`` is using.

     .. doctest::